rush-skills/research-group/README.md

   - description: is the description of the project
   - url: the url of the project, if any

--You also need to change the email in contact.html from 'ankur13019@iiitd.ac.in' to the concerned email for email notifications when the form is filled up(will need to confirm it. will be usually delivered to spam).
+- You also need to change the email in contact.html from 'ankur13019@iiitd.ac.in' to the concerned email for email notifications when the form is filled up(will need to confirm it. will be usually delivered to spam).
 Uses formspree.io for the same.

 ##Contribution and Usage Guidelines
 To contribute, suggest a feature in issues and feel free to implement it and send me a PR.